 On my lunch breaks I sometimes wandered the streets near my apartment — I found a couple little temples nearby, but there wasn’t much else.
 I stayed in what was possibly the least exciting part of Tokyo, though many people would not consider Kawasaki Tokyo but rather just a part of the metropolitan area.

-As I rarely planned my weekends, I headed out to different parts of the sprawling city and wandered–for the most part I had at least one destination in mind but didn’t plan much beyond that.
+As I rarely planned my weekends, I headed out to different parts of the sprawling city and wandered — for the most part I had at least one destination in mind but didn’t plan much beyond that.
+I brought along pocket Wi-Fi so I’d have access to maps in case I got lost on the way back to a metro station.
 Had I planned a bit more of my weekends, I would’ve made it to museums earlier or found my way to historic sites when they weren’t closed.
 It didn’t matter; I enjoyed my wanderings and the sights I discovered.